Bojang of Goguryeo: Background

-The period of his rule over Goguryeo is recounted in the final two books of the annals of Goguryeo in the Samguk Sagi.
+The period of his rule over Goguryeo is recounted in the final two books of the annals of Goguryeo in the Samguk sagi.
 Bojang's given name was Jang, though he was also known as Bojang.
 Bojang was the nephew of the previous king, king Yeongnyu and son of Go Dae-Yang.
-In 642, the general Yeon Gaesomun carried out a coup d'etat and killed Yeongnyu and many of his supporters.
+In 642, the general Yŏn Kaesomun carried out a coup d'etat and killed Yeongnyu and many of his supporters.
 Bojang was then placed on the throne.

-With the aim of inducing Goguryeo to join an expedition against Baekje, Silla dispatched Kim Chun-chu to request the commitment of troops but Goguryeo did not consent.
+With the aim of inducing Goguryeo to join an expedition against Baekje, Silla dispatched Kim Ch'unch'u to request the commitment of troops but Goguryeo did not consent.

-For most of his reign, Bojang was a puppet, giving a veneer of legitimacy to Yeon Gaesomun's military rule.
-For example, at Yeon's instigation he supported Taoism and issued edicts repressing Buddhism in the country, which had formerly been officially Buddhist.
+For most of his reign, Bojang was a puppet, giving a veneer of legitimacy to Yŏn Kaesomun's military rule.
+For example, at Yŏn's instigation he supported Taoism and issued edicts repressing Buddhism in the country, which had formerly been officially Buddhist.

 Goguryeo experienced many natural disasters during his reign.

 Reign

 Goguryeo continued battle against the southern Korean kingdom of Silla, in alliance with the third of the Three Kingdoms, Baekje.
 Silla was further isolated by Goguryeo's restored relations with the Wa of Japan.
-In 642, Silla sent Kim Chun-chu to negotiate a treaty, but when Yeon Gaesomun demanded the return of the Seoul region, talks broke down, leading Silla to eventually ally with the Tang dynasty.
+In 642, Silla sent Kim Ch'unch'u to negotiate a treaty, but when Yŏn Kaesomun demanded the return of the Seoul region, talks broke down, leading Silla to eventually ally with the Tang dynasty.

-In 645, the Emperor Taizong of Tang led a major expedition against Goguryeo by land and sea, but Yeon Gaesomun and Yang Manchun repelled the invasion, as well as subsequent smaller attacks by the Tang.
+In 645, the Emperor Taizong of Tang led a major expedition against Goguryeo by land and sea, but Yŏn Kaesomun and Yang Manch'un repelled the invasion, as well as subsequent smaller attacks by the Tang.
 In 654, Goguryeo attacked the Khitans, who were allied with the Tang.
 In 655, Goguryeo and Baekje attacked Silla.

 The Baekje kingdom finally fell to Silla-Tang in 660.
-Yeon Gaesomun defeated major invasions of Pyongyang in 661 and Sasu River in 662, but Silla and Tang were now free to focus and intensify their attacks against Goguryeo.
+Yŏn Kaesomun defeated major invasions of Pyongyang in 661 and Sasu River in 662, but Silla and Tang were now free to focus and intensify their attacks against Goguryeo.
 In 663, the Baekje revival movement ended as its leader Buyeo Pung retreated to Goguryeo.

-After the death of Yeon Gaesomun in 666, Bojang was unable to gain control over the country, which instead was wracked by a succession struggle between Yeon's sons.
+After the death of Yŏn Kaesomun in 666, Bojang was unable to gain control over the country, which instead was wracked by a succession struggle between Yŏn's sons.

 Fall of Goguryeo and after

-As internal struggles continued in Goguryeo, Yeon Namsaeng defected and 40 castles near the border surrendered to the Tang, while Yeon Jeong-to, Yeon Gaesomun's brother, defected to Silla.
+As internal struggles continued in Goguryeo, Yŏn Namsaeng defected and 40 castles near the border surrendered to the Tang, while Yŏn Chŏngto, Yŏn Kaesomun's brother, defected to Silla.

 The Goguryeo capital fell to Silla-Tang forces in the ninth lunar month of 668, and King Bojang was captured.
 He was appointed to the minister of public works (工部尚書) by Tang Gaozong.